it-service-ml/nc_bitwarden/README.md

 ## Credits

-Warden is maintained by **Christian Thiele / Mission Leben IT**.
+Warden is maintained by **Christian Thiele**.

-The original Nextcloud application was created by **Philipp Tannich** and was subsequently extended and modernized by Mission Leben IT.
+The original Nextcloud application was created by **Philipp Tannich** and was subsequently extended and modernized by Christian Thiele.

 Related projects: